-Advances in information technology now make it possible for non-government entities to establish and run a national parallel paperless monetary system at very low cost and without the need for long-lasting preparations.
+Advances in information technology now make it possible for non-government entities, or governments themselves, to establish and run a national parallel paperless monetary system at very low cost and launch it on very short notice.
 The workings of such a system is described and discussed.
-Such systems may ameliorate the dire state of affairs in the hardest hit Eurozone countries, and also increase the political pressure on EU and national elites for full employment and reduction of cutbacks.
+Such systems may ameliorate the dire state of affairs in the hardest hit eurozone countries, and increase the political pressure on EU and national elites for debt forgiveness, full employment and reduction of cutbacks.
+It may also be applied in near-bankrupt U.S. States.